Cart (empty) 0

 Did you know ?

-Bio or non-bio, there are 26 allergens with mandatory labelling.
-They most often come from essential perfumes or oils: lemonene, linalol, geraniol, lemonellol, eugenol, cinnamal, farnesol or benzyl alcohol as the curator of the same name.
+Organic or not, there are 26 allergenic substances that must be labelled.
+Most of them come from perfumes or essential oils: limonene, linalool, geraniol, citronellol, eugenol, cinnamal, farnesol or benzyl alcohol, like the preservative of the same name.

-Note: By 2020, all European labels will be gathered in a common charter: the cosmos, in order to harmonize the different repositories.
+Please note : By 2020, all the European labels will be brought together under a common charter, COSMOS, to harmonise the different standards.

 Comparative table of ingredients